PamVanLonden/cognitive-styles/README.md

-Based on research by the GenderMag (InclusiveMag) program at Oregon State and other universities, this survey compares students' cognitive learning styles to your peers.
+Based on research by the GenderMag (InclusiveMag) program at Oregon State and other universities, this survey compares students' cognitive learning styles to their peers.

 The survey incorporates 5 facets related to gender and compares a set of 3 personas.